What is TPS?

 - Yemen **

-* Other countries, like Venezuela, are likely to be added to the TPS list in the future.
+* Other countries are likely to be added to the TPS list in the future.

 ** Our Orlando Immigration Attorney has represented clients from these countries with TPS.